aharonyaircohen/fluid-spec/templates/claude/fluid/execute-task.md

    * `expected_outputs`
    * `risk_level` (optional)
    * `notes` (optional)
+   * If no task YAML is provided, pause and ask: "Provide the concrete task file (YAML)."
+Do not proceed without it.

 2. Access to **project specification documents** (read-only) located under the user’s project root in `.fluidspec/spec/`, such as: